BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-left"
 %}

 A user hears about the service for the first time.
 This could be via a word of mouth recommendation, advertising, a news article, social media, or any other channel.
-Either way, this exposure is probably extremely short and limited, so it’s important that the purpose and benefits of your product are clear.
+Whichever it may be, this exposure is usually extremely short and limited, so it’s important that the purpose and benefits of your product are clear.
+Users already start to form a mental model from the first contact with your product.
+If it appears trustworthy and well-considered from the start, they will expect their future interactions to be the same.
+The same applies if your product looks intimidating or buggy.

 </div>